Michele Quan of MQuan: Transferring her energy to ceramic art for the home

 A: Yes, I alone design my work, but have a few young artists who help me to produce it.
 Design inspirations come from so many different places.
 I tend to think they come from words and ideas.
 I either read about the symbology of an image, or I attach an image to the words and jump from there.

 Q: You incorporate a variety of materials in your pieces.
-Which of these do you most enjoy Cresent Moonworking with the most?
+Which of these do you most enjoy

 A: I love all the materials I use, each for their unique qualities.
 Wood, cotton fabric, hemp rope; they all work well with stoneware and porcelain, bringing a softness, a type of support and buffer to the hardness and fragility of the fired clay.